10 Things I Wish I Knew Before Homeschooling

 Episode 020:

+There are so many things we wish we had known when we started homeschooling.
+Perhaps you are a new homeschooling parent just starting to navigate this journey.
 When we first started homeschooling, we didn’t know anything about homeschooling and it made it seem very overwhelming.
 While the list of things we wish we’d known before starting homeschooling is much larger, today we are sharing the top 10.

 1. Don’t compare yourself with others.
 (5:24)